NeoTim/AspNetCore.Docs.cs-cz/aspnetcore/client-side/spa/blazor/get-started.md

 Use the [.NET Core CLI version of this topic](xref:razor-components/get-started?tabs=netcore-cli) on macOS.

 [!INCLUDE[](~/includes/net-core-prereqs-mac-3.0.md)]

-To create your first project Razor Components project in Visual Studio for Mac:
+To create your first project Blazor project in Visual Studio for Mac:

 1. Select **File** > **New Solution** or **New Project**.
 1. In the sidebar, select **.NET Core** > **App**.
-1. Select **ASP.NET Core Razor Components** and select **Next**.
+1. Select **Blazor** and select **Next**.
 1. The **Target Framework** defaults to **.NET Core 3.0**.
 Select **Next**.
 1. In the **Project Name** field, enter `WebApplication1`.
 Select **Create**.
 1. Select **Run** > **Run Without Debugging** to run the app *without the debugger*.
 Running with the debugger isn't supported at this time.

 Congratulations!
-You just ran your first Razor Components app!
+You just ran your first Blazor app!
 -->

 # <a name="net-core-clitabnetcore-cli"></a>[Rozhraní příkazového řádku .NET Core](#tab/netcore-cli/)